Fairly Allocating Many Goods with Few Queries: Any Number of Agents

 \item Fix an ordering of the goods to be allocated, and assume that we allocate them from left to right.
 Let $a_i$ be an agent with no incoming edge in the envy graph corresponding to the current (partial) allocation.
 Let $g$ be the leftmost unallocated good such that if we allocate all goods up to and including $g$ to $a_i$, then the value of some agent for $a_i$'s bundle increases.
 We then allocate all of these goods to $a_i$ at once.
 This is a correct implementation of the algorithm because before $g$ is allocated, the value of any agent for any bundle in the partial allocation (and thus also the envy graph) remains unchanged.

 By monotonicity, we can find the good $g$ with $O(n\log m)$ queries using binary search.
 Since there are $n$ bundles and the value of each agent for each bundle can change up to $k-1$ times, the number of value changes is at most $n^2(k-1)$.
-Hence the total number of queries is $O(n^3k\log m)$. \end{enumerate}
+Hence the total number of queries is $O(n^3k\log m)$. \end{enumerate} This completes the proof. \end{proof}